YangZhangx/SMO-SAC/README.md

 #### Result

-To get 5-car scenario, set obs_car with 5 cars
+To get 5-car scenario, set obs_car with 5 cars.
 Similarly, to get 4-car or 3-car scenario